Florida Sixth District Court of Appeal

+Map of the 6 Florida district courts of appeal.

 History

 In early 2021, then Florida Chief Justice Charles Canady established a 15-person District Court of Appeal Workload and Jurisdiction Assessment Committee to look into justifying a new District Court of Appeal.
 The last DCA expansion was the Florida Fifth District Court of Appeal in 1979.
 Blaise Trettis, a public defender in Brevard County, served on the Assessment Committee.
 When the committee looked at yearly case filings, they found that there was “a precipitous decline” in the number of appeals over the years.
 DCA judges were not overwhelmed, and they were not stating that they were.
 Trettis and three district court judges wrote a minority report.
 In it they noted that all five DCA Chief Judges told Canady that no changes were needed.

 The ten-member majority determined that there were too few lawyers from Jacksonville on district courts and used that fact to justify their decision.
 Their opinion stated that adding "at least one" court would “promote public trust and confidence based on geography and demographic composition and help attract a diverse group of well-qualified applicants for judicial vacancies.”

 In November 2021, the Florida Supreme Court voted 6–1 to add a new DCA.
 Justice Ricky Polston dissented, citing no “compelling need” for another court.
 He commented that adding a 6th DCA “is analogous to rebuilding a ship for what should be swapping out a couple of deck chairs at most.”

 The Legislature proposed bill HB 7027, based on the committee's recommendation, which was then passed and signed by Governor Ron DeSantis in June 2022, creating the Sixth District Court of Appeal, the first new appellate court since the 1979 creation of the Florida Fifth District Court of Appeal.
 The effective date for the creation was January 1, 2023.

+Boundaries of the five district courts of appeal that existed from 1979 to 2023.

 The law also realigns four judicial circuits into different, pre-existing districts.
 The Sixth District Court of Appeal will be composed of cases from the following counties and circuit courts: Orange and Osceola (Ninth Circuit from 5th DCA); Hardee, Highlands and Polk (Tenth Circuit from 2nd DCA); and Charlotte, Collier, Glades, Hendry and Lee (Twentieth Circuit from 2nd DCA).